-II STAKEHOLDERS' RELATIONSHIP COMMITTEE
+II STAKEHOLDERS' RELATIONSHIP COMMITTEE COMPOSITION

 The Stakeholders' Relationship Committee constituted as a mandatory Committee of the Board, comprises of two Non-executive Directors and one Executive Director of the Company and is headed by Mr. C. S. Nopany.

 The other members of the Committee are Mr. Brij Mohan Agarwal and Mr. Shrikant Mantri.
-Mr. Lokesh Gandhi, Company Secretary is designated as the Compliance Officer of the Company.
 The constitution of the Stakeholders' Relationship Committee meets the requirements of Section 178 of the Act and Regulation 20 of the Listing Regulations, 2015.

-The Committee inter alia oversees the redressal of investor complaints/requests for transmission of shares, sub-division and consolidation of share certificates, issue of duplicate share certificates, requests for dematerialization and rematerialization of shares, non-receipt of declared dividend and Annual Report.
+The Committee inter alia oversees the redressal of investor complaints / requests for transmission of shares, sub-division and consolidation of share certificates, issue of duplicate share certificates, requests for dematerialization and rematerialization of shares, non-receipt of declared dividend and Annual Report.
 It also recommends measures for improvement in investor services.
-The Committee also keeps a close watch on the performance of Link Intime India Private Limited, the Registrar & Share Transfer Agent (RTA) of the Company.
-The Committee also reviews various measures and initiatives taken by the Company for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/annual reports/statutory notices by the members of the Company.
+The Committee also keeps a close watch on the performance of MUFG Intime India Private Limited (earlier known as Link Intime India Private Limited), the Registrar & Share Transfer Agent (RTA) of the Company.
+The Committee also reviews various measures and initiatives taken by the Company for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants / annual reports / statutory notices by the members of the Company.
+The Company Secretary designated as Compliance Officer acts as the Secretary of the Committee.
 The Committee meets as often as is necessary for resolution of important matters within its mandate.

-During the year under review, four meetings of the Committee were held on 09th May, 2023; 14th August, 2023; 10th November, 2023 and 14th February, 2024.
+During the year under review, four meetings of the Committee were held on 03rd May, 2024; 02nd August, 2024; 12th November, 2024 and 12th February, 2025.
 The attendance of the members at the meeting was as follows:

 Name of the member Status Category Number of meetings attended

 Mr. C. S. Nopany Chairman Non-Executive 4

 Mr. Brij Mohan Agarwal Member Executive 4

-Mr. Shrikant Mantri Member Independent 4
+Mr. Shrikant Mantri Member Independent 3